Phlebotomist, Continuing Education Certificate

 - Copy of health insurance card

-- Copy of American Heart Association CPR card for Healthcare Providers
+- Proof Copy of current American Heart Association BLS Provider certification

 To apply, go to ccbcmd.edu/apply and complete the CCBC Non-Credit Workforce Training Certificate application.
 An email will then be sent with program information and any additional requirements necessary to apply for the program.